A group of college women enjoy spring break drinks outside in the sun.

 Book in advance

-If you wait until March to book your hotel for spring break, you’ll likely face staggeringly high rates.
+If you wait until March to book your hotel for spring break, you might face high rates.
 But if you start making plans a few months in advance, you could find a broad range of cheaper rates to choose from.
 That’s true for transportation costs, too—train and bus tickets tend to increase over time, and airfare fluctuates.
 The earlier you begin planning, the more opportunities you’ll have to find affordable transportation and lodging.

 Consider all-inclusive vacation packages

 Many popular destinations offer special all-inclusive packages for spring break trips that include vacation essentials in the booking fee, like accommodations, food and drinks, and excursions.
-However, not every “all-inclusive” vacation deal encompasses the same features.
-Some packages may cover airfare, for example, while others don’t.
-Researching comparable packages and general costs in the area could help you identify the best deals.
+However, not every all-inclusive vacation deal will have the same features.
+Some packages may cover airfare, while others don’t.
+Researching comparable packages and general costs in the area could help you identify the best deals for a spring breaker on a budget.

 Try national parks instead of beach locations